-I am an assistant professor of urban sociology at Erasmus University Rotterdam, where I study the social and political landscapes of science and technology.
+I am an associate professor of urban sociology at Erasmus University Rotterdam, where I study the social and political landscapes of science and technology.

-My research focuses on how society shapes science and technology, and vice versa.
-More specifically, I analyze geographies of knowledge, or how science and technology transform across space and time.
+My research focuses on the geographies of knowledge, or how scientific and technical knowledge practices are transformed across space and time.
 I also study how knowledge and data can rework space and time, for example by shaping changes in urban landscapes, infrastructures, and forms of mobility.

 My work combines science and technology studies (STS) with critical geography.
 I also draw on urban studies, postcolonial and decolonial theory, feminist studies of science, anthropology, and political economy.
 Overall I work for social and economic justice by coming up with new ways to think about and inhabit the world.